-Water-Use Efficiency: Advances and Challenges in a Changing ClimateSubmit Manuscript no this topic Topic Articles: 0
+Water-Use Efficiency: Advances and Challenges in a Changing ClimateSubmit Manuscript on this topic

 Global population is predicted to reach 9.1 billion by 2050.
 To support this growing population, food production and fresh water availability will need to increase by 70 and 55%, respectively.
 At the same time, water availability and water use patterns are likely to change in coming years, as precipitation patterns shift and global temperatures from increase from 1 to 2.5°C in the next 50 years and more extreme drought and heat waves are expected, which together will alter the vapor pressure driving force, soil water availability, water use patterns and plant productivity.